you for visiting my web site. I'm excited to share news about

 published by FableVision.
 Peggy's software has earned over

 three dozen national awards.

 Peggy’s newest program, Fab@School Maker Studio, was released in 2016.
-Maker Studio is an easy-to-use web-based CAD tool that lets students in grades 4-8 imagine, invent and fabricate 2D designs, pop-ups, and 3D projects like geometric constructions and working machines.
-Maker Studio is being developed in conjunction with Fab@School coalition partners including University of Virginia, SITE, Princeton, the Smithsonian, Albemarle and Charlottesville school districts, and others.
+Maker Studio is an easy-to-use web-based CAD tool that lets students in grades K-8 imagine, invent and fabricate 2D designs, pop-ups, and 3D projects like geometric constructions and working machines.
+Maker Studio is being developed in conjunction with Fab@School coalition partners including University of Virginia, Society for Information Technology and Teacher Education (SITE), Princeton, the Smithsonian, Albemarle and Charlottesville school districts, and others.
 Maker Studio development and pilot testing have been supported by Cisco, Noyce, and Alcoa Foundations.
 The application is being adapted for younger children in conjunction with the MIT Fab Foundation’s Early Childhood FabLab initiative.

 Peggy draws from her 20 years experience at the

 K-12 level as classroom teacher and district technology specialist.

 In addition, she taught at the State University of New York at